Karan Patel Apologises For His Mistakes; Bharti Singh Reveals Her Mother Wanted To Abort Her!

 Ankita Accompanied Karan On Juzz Baat

-Ankita, who also appeared as guest along with Karan on Juzz Baat shared a picture and wrote, "A Chat Show with A soul - #Juzzbaatt.
+Ankita, who also appeared as a guest along with Karan on Juzz Baat shared a picture and wrote, "A Chat Show with A soul - #Juzzbaatt.
 It was Lovely meeting Rajeev after so long and just have a chat...
 A free flowing conversation which flowed like water!!!😍 Thanku @sandiipsikcand!
 Ur creative energies put it all together so beautifully!
 Ur a Darling!!! 🤗" - (sic)

 Ankita Impressed With Karan’s Confessions!